Medically reviewed by Dr. Youssef Tahiri

 Can Microtia be associated with other conditions or symptoms?

 The most common condition in which microtia is seen is Hemifacial Microsomia, in which half the face does not grow in proportion to the other.
 The degree of hemifacial microsomia varies from barely perceptible to very noticeable.
 Treacher Collins Syndrome involves both ears and also affects the eyes which appear to have a downward slant or “pulled down appearance.”
 The cheek bones are small and the eyelids and jaw are affected.
-Goldenhar Syndrome may involves one or both ears and is characterized by incomplete development of ear, nose, soft palate, lip, and jaw as well as potential benign tumors of the eye.
+Goldenhar Syndrome may involve one or both ears and is characterized by incomplete development of ear, nose, soft palate, lip, and jaw as well as potential benign tumors of the eye.

 What treatments are available for my child’s microtia?